abilal82/FYP.MCQsDesiner/README.md

 ## Tech Stack Used:

-➡️ Asp.net MVC
+➡️ Asp.net MVC<br />
-➡️ JAVSCRIPT
+➡️ JAVSCRIPT<br />
-➡️ Jquery - some pluigns
+➡️ Jquery - some pluigns <br />
-➡️ Sql Server
+➡️ Sql Server <br />
-➡️ Entity Framework ORM
+➡️ Entity Framework ORM <br />

 **Architecture**

-➡️ Data Acces Layer Architecture
+➡️ Data Acces Layer Architecture <br />
-➡️ Bussiness Object Layer
+➡️ Bussiness Object Layer<br />
-➡️ Presentation Layer
+➡️ Presentation Layer<br />

 **To run this app.**

-➡️ Open it in Visual studio (Recommeded VS2019)
+➡️ Open it in Visual studio (Recommeded VS2019)<br />
-➡️ Configure app.config file DAL project and webconfig file in web.config in web project.
+➡️ Configure app.config file DAL project and webconfig file in web.config in web project.<br />
-➡️ when the app run create default user which would have admin role.
+➡️ when the app run create default user which would have admin role.<br />
-   - To create default admin -> use [localhost]/Account/Register url
+   - To create default admin -> use [localhost]/Account/Register url<br />
-once you create admin user then you may login for further registeration for faculty and student.
+once you create admin user then you may login for further registeration for faculty and student.<br />
 ➡️ You dont' need too create database but make sure databse would be MSSQL Server.
 Tables will be cretaed automatically by EntityFrame 6 when app will run.
-Code first approach is being used in this project.
+Code first approach is being used in this project.<br />